NodeBE4/opinion/_posts/2022-08-01-EnclavedMicrostate.md

 The only thing I know about the Magnus Archives is that it gummed up my IFTTT feed because a lot of posts on its subreddit tripped an applet I had set up to check for the word 'Taiping'.
 I have no idea if the Taiping Heavenly Kingdom was part of it because I never cared enough to even ctrl-F to find where the word popped up, but that's how I heard of it.

+----- __678.5__ -----2022-08-10 11:33:30+08:00:

+Could be.
+I forget if it's still the case, but for a good while the applet was so sensitive that it presumed that 'taiping' was the continuous verb form of 'taip', the Lithuanian word for 'yes', and that meant I got a *bunch* of Lithuanian subs (most frequently lithuania_abdl or something similar... yeah) gumming up that feed and I just turned it off for a while.